sakibrokoni/edu-website/README.md

 ## This website was made with React App
 ### Project Name "Edu Website"
-This project is about 85% responsive website.
+This project is not a fully responsive website but it"s about 85% responsive website .
 For better view use laptop/desktop.
 This project is [Programming Hero](https://web.programming-hero.com/) course related assignment task .

 #### Live Server Link [EduMark](https://sakibrokoni-edumark.netlify.app/)
 ###### Private Repo [LINK](https://github.com/ProgrammingHeroWC4/review-website-sakibrokoni)